-1) What is a flowchart and why it is important?
+1) What is a flowchart?
+Why it is important?

-A Flowchart shows the complete flow of system through symbols and diagrams.
-It is important because it makes the system easy to understand for developers and as well nontechnical stakeholders.
+A Flowchart shows the complete flow of the system through symbols and diagrams.
+It is important as it makes the system easy to understand for developers as well as nontechnical stakeholders.

 2) Define the Use Case Model

-Use case model shows a sequence of events and stream of actions regarding any process performed by an actor.
+Use case model shows a sequence of events and a stream of actions regarding any process performed by an actor.

 3) What does UML stand for?

 It stands for Unified Modeling Language.

-4) Do you think Activity Diagram is important and how?
+4) Do you think Activity Diagram is important?

 As the name implies, an activity diagram is all about system activities.
-The main purpose of activity diagram is to show various events taking place in an organization in different departments.
+The main purpose of the activity diagram is to show various events taking place in an organization in different departments.

-5) Can you name the two types of diagrams heavily used in your field?
+5) Name two types of diagrams used in Business analyst

 The two diagrams are Use Case Diagram and Collaboration Diagram

-6) Do you know what is meant by an alternate flow in a use case?
+6) What is meant by an alternate flow in a use case?

 It is the alternative solution or activity in a use case that should be followed in case of any failure in the system.

 7) What are exceptions?

-These are the unexpected situations or results in an application.
+These are unexpected situations or results in an application.

 8) What are extends?